Scalable Vector Extension support for AArch64 Linux¶

 Date: 4 August 2017

-This document outlines briefly the interface provided to userspace by Linux in order to support use of the ARM Scalable Vector Extension (SVE).
+This document outlines briefly the interface provided to userspace by Linux in order to support use of the ARM Scalable Vector Extension (SVE), including interactions with Streaming SVE mode added by the Scalable Matrix Extension (SME).

 This is an outline of the most important features and issues only and not intended to be exhaustive.